Youth rights: Prominent individuals

 Youth rights, as a philosophy and as a movement, has been informed and is led by a variety of individuals and institutions across the United States and around the world.
 In the 1960s and 70s John Holt, Richard Farson, Paul Goodman and Neil Postman were regarded authors who spoke out about youth rights throughout society, including education, government, social services and popular citizenship.
 Shulamith Firestone also wrote about youth rights issues in the second-wave feminist classic The Dialectic of Sex.
 Alex Koroknay-Palicz has become a vocal youth rights proponent, making regular appearances on television and in newspapers.
 Mike A. Males is a prominent sociologist and researcher who has published several books regarding the rights of young people across the United States.
 Robert Epstein is another prominent author who has called for greater rights and responsibilities for youth.
-Several organizational leaders, including Sarah Fitz-Claridge of Taking Children Seriously, Bennett Haselton of Peacefire and Adam Fletcher (activist) of The Freechild Project conduct local, national, and international outreach for youth and adults regarding youth rights.
+Several organizational leaders, including Sarah Fitz-Claridge of Taking Children Seriously, Bennett Haselton of Peacefire and Adam Fletcher of The Freechild Project conduct local, national, and international outreach for youth and adults regarding youth rights.
 Giuseppe Porcaro during his mandate as Secretary General of the European Youth Forum edited the second edition of the volume "The International Law of Youth Rights" published by Brill Publishers.